 One day, Calafate met Selknam, a boy from a rival tribe.
 They fell head over heels in love, but knowing they could never marry, they hatched a plan to elope together.

 When Aonikenk discovered the scheme, furious and convinced that the evil spirit Gualicho possessed his daughter, he went to a shaman, asking him to thwart the escape.
-The latter then transformed Calafate into a bush, whose yellow flowers were the color of his golden eyes.
+The latter then transformed Calafate into a bush, whose yellow flowers were the color of her golden eyes.

 On the day of departure, as Selknam was looking for Calafate, he realized she had been turned into a bush.
 But the scrub was made of thorns, and he could neither approach nor touch her.
 An immense sadness seized him, and he died with a broken heart.